jensortenholm/puppet-chrony/README.md

 * Installs chrony package(s).
 * Sets up the chrony configuration file from provided data, or using OS default data bundled with module.
+* Sets up the chrony keyfile from provided data.
 * Manages the chrony service.

 ### Setup Requirements